Top Puppy Necessities

 - Heartbeat Puppy: This is a stuffed puppy that has a fake battery powered heartbeat in it.
 This is to resemble its litter mates and help your puppy feel like it is sleeping beside them still.

-- Turf pad & tray: The puppies are all started on turf potty training before they leave here.
+- Turf pad & tray or litterbox and litter: The puppies are all started on turf potty training before they leave here or they are litterbox trained.
 If you plan on using the play pen and are going to be gone for longer periods of time, this is a great option to help them not make messes.
-The Turf pad and tray we use are below.
+The Turf pad and tray or the litterbox and litter we use are below.
 Of course, regular house and potty training is always recommended but this works well when you are gone.

 - Bells: Bells that hang on the door work great.
 A lot of puppies learn these within the first few days.
 Have them touch them with their paw each time you take them out and they will learn to ring them on their own eventually when they need to go out.